StudiYash/RetroFusion/README.md

 ---

-## Project Expansion 🚀
+## Project Games 🚀

 ### Subprojects Under RetroFusion
 RetroFusion is designed to evolve continuously as new retro-inspired games are added under its umbrella.
-Each subproject is a standalone mini-game with its own mechanics and theme — yet all share the nostalgic charm of the retro era.
+Each subproject is a standalone game with its own mechanics and theme — yet all share the nostalgic charm of the retro era.

 Explore the current game(s) below.
 More subprojects will be added over time by the original creator and community contributors.